 Her practice is deeply rooted in her ongoing investigation of physicality and perception and includes the use of found objects, text, photography, film and soundscape, which she considers as an extension of her choreographic and compositional work.

-Deliberately working with a variety of genres and permutations, Tatge has a chamaleontic approach to performance.
-Recurrent themes include ritual and symbolism, the sacred and the profane, masque and masquerade, subverting the relationship between signifier and signified, juxtaposition, dreamscape and surrealism, eroticism and sexuality, subject and object, displacement, memory and trace.
+Recurrent themes include ritual and symbolism, the sacred and the profane, masque and masquerade, subversion of signifier/signified, dreamscape and surrealism, eroticism and sexuality, displacement, memory and trace.